laurilehmijoki/lauri.lehmijoki.net/index.markdown

 ---
 ## Work

 I'm a programmer with a background in social sciences.
-I currently work at [Reaktor](http://www.reaktor.fi/en).
+I work at [Reaktor](http://www.reaktor.fi/en).

 ### Open source